Jack112-create/Life-Dentals/README.md

 ![Treatments Live Screenshot](/docs/images/treatments-live.png)

 - The treatments page provides users with information about the available treatments at Life Dentals.
-Information includes: treatment name, priceand procedure duration.
+Information includes: treatment name, price and procedure duration.
 Patient testimonials are also present at the bottom of the page so that users can read about some of the patient experiences.

 **User stories related to this feature:**